This month we are focussing our attention on cushion covers, so I wanted to take a closer look at how to make cushion covers for outdoor furniture.

 Here we have a great video from Treasurie that shows you how to make a zippered cushion cover that even beginners can sew.
 All you need to do is cut 2 pieces of fabric the same size as your foam insert pad for a tight cover or add 1/2 inch seam allowance for a looser cover that’s easier to remove.

-The video below on the other hand is for those that have this skills or if you really want to challenge yourself.
+The video below on the other hand is for those that have these skills or if you really want to challenge yourself.
 After all, it’s supposed to be fun, a little practice can lead to some wonderful results.
 Don’t be afraid to experiment too.
 Buy some unbleached cotton to play around with before you commit to a more expensive outdoor fabric.

 Garden Seat Pad Cushion Covers